 - Practically able to swim through earth and stone.

-- Gnomes are hardly the first instance of earth-bound spirits in mythology.
-Their roles as guardians and overseers of mines and treasures greatly overlaps with dwarves from German folklore.
-By the 19th Century, gnomes are swept under the same category as goblins, sprites and other "domestic spirits" and said to do various things for upstanding members of the community.
+- Their roles as guardians and overseers of mines and treasures greatly overlaps with dwarves from German folklore.
+By the 19th Century, gnomes are swept under the same category as goblins, sprites and other “domestic spirits” and said to do various things for upstanding members of the community.

 Gnomes are so closely associated with earth that they can move about soil and rock better than any burrowing mammal.
 Stories fail to mention if gnomes leave a trails behind when they move through such materials.